sangchoi/project-one/README.md

 # **KA-BOOM!**

 Ka-boom! is a free typing game for children.
 The main objectives of this game are for students to have an easily accessible typing tool, and to have a fun learning experience.

+Currently, there are three levels to play.
+    * Level One - Words need to be correctly typed within 5 seconds
+    * Level Two - Words need to be correctly typed within 3 seconds
+    * Level Three - Words need to be correctly typed within 1 second

 ## Preview:
 ![Image of Ka-Boom](https://github.com/sangchoi/project-one/blob/master/img/screenshot.png)